 And finally, in the books of Matthew 4:1-11 and Luke 4:1-13, we all know how Christ our Savior fasted for forty days in preparation for His temptation by the devil and for the beginning of His ministry.

-And just recently, while going throught the daily reading and then the Saints of the day, I came accross a homily of St. Peter Chrysologus, posted by Deacon Keith Fournier in his blog at www.beliefnet.com stating that "Prayer knocks, fasting obtains, mercy receives.
+And just recently, while going through the daily reading and then the Saints of the day, I came across a homily of St. Peter Chrysologus, posted by Deacon Keith Fournier in his blog at www.beliefnet.com stating that "Prayer knocks, fasting obtains, mercy receives.

 I personally found it interesting so I decided to share it with you all.

 St. Peter Chrysologus was born in the year 406 and born again to eternal life in the year-450.
 This Bishop of Ravenna, Italy was one of the great preachers of his age.
 In fact, his wonderful homilies and exhortations earned him the nickname “golden words” which is what “Chrysologus” means.
 This is but an excerpt from one of his Lenten sermons which is offered on Tuesday of the Third Week of Lent in the Office of Readings for the Church.
 It is entitled “Prayer knocks, fasting obtains, mercy receives.”